 Along with subbing out some of the liquid for pumpkin puree and adding the spices, you'll also be adding a bit extra salt.

-And that's thanks to the pumpkin puree, which is a bit bland on it's own.
+And that's thanks to the pumpkin puree, which tends to be bland on it's own.
 There's one teaspoon of salt in this recipe.

 The ultimate question of all pancake questions!
 How can I get my pancakes fluffy?!